 To bring a puppy home is exciting but it also heralds the beginning of several months of training, sleepless nights and accidents.
-Having a better idea of her sleep routine helps.
+Having a good idea of her sleep routine helps.

 Getting to know your puppy takes time, especially when you consider that over a 24-hour period she may be asleep for as many as 19.
 In the few hours she is awake her world must be gentle, friendly, understanding, and devoid of stress and anger.

-Puppies need their sleep but like the human baby they don’t want to go to sleep.
+Crucial is sleep for puppies, but like the human baby they don’t want to go to sleep.
 Instead, they have a tendency to run around until they cause an accident or until they go out like a light.
 Unlike the human baby, a puppy is given a relatively short space of time to learn what we want to teach her and, crucially, if she is overtired she will not be capable of learning.

 Why do puppies sleep so much?

-The question why so much sleep? is asked of human teenagers as much as it is of puppies and the answer is the same: puppies (like young humans) are growing, and as new cells are made, the body’s need energy to grow.
+The question why so much sleep? is asked of human teenagers as much as it is of puppies and the answer is the same: young puppies (like young humans) are growing, and as new cells are made, their bodies need energy to grow.
 A puppy needs her sleep to enable her body and mind to grow healthily.
-In addition to these physiological demands the psychological exertion of their daily life exhausts them.
+In addition to these physiological demands, the mental exertion of their daily life exhausts them.

 Learning to feel safe when she is alone

-In order to teach your puppy to sleep (for that is what you must do) you need to be prepared to take away her stimuli.
-These include noises, people and play times.
-A puppy should not be put to bed nor be expected to sleep when there are people and toys around her.
+In order to get your puppy into a good bedtime routine, you need to provide her with a safe and quiet sleeping area.
 Your first task, should you choose to accept it, is to teach her that falling asleep alone is safe and normal.
-Follow these few rules to teach her to sleep alone:
+Follow these simple steps to teach her to sleep alone:

 1. Let her run, play and learn

-3. Feed her and let her run off some more energy
+2. Feed her and let her burn off some more energy

-4. Take her to a quiet room and place her in her bed
+4. Take her to a quiet room and place her in her dog bed

-6. Do not disturb her during her sleep
+6. Leave your puppy while she is sleeping and do not disturb her during her sleep

 A sound sleeping routine